d3uk4li0n/writeups/tryhackme-what-the-shell/tryhackme-what-the-shell.md

 We can then connect back to this with any number of payloads, depending on the environment on the target.

 An example of this is displayed in the previous task.

+_Bind Shells_

+If we are looking to obtain a bind shell on a target then we can assume that there is already a listener waiting for us on a chosen port of the target: all we need to do is connect to it.
+The syntax for this is relatively straight forward:

+_nc <target-ip> <chosen-port>_

+Here we are using netcat to make an outbound connection to the target on our chosen port.

+We will look at using netcat to create a listener for this type of shell in Task 8.
+What's important here is that you understand how to connect to a listening port using netcat.

+### Which option tells netcat to listen?
+*Answer: -l*

+### How would you connect to a bind shell on the IP address: 10.10.10.11 with port 8080?
+*Answer: nc 10.10.10.11 8080*